amoshnin/Rust-DataStructures/src/rust_fundamentals/README.md

 }
 ```
  Declaration of the macro (declares the name of the macro)
- Patterns for macros (arguments to the macro (not like to the function))
+ Patterns for rust_fundamentals.macros (arguments to the macro (not like to the function))
  Instead of having a variable followed by a type, we have a `Syntax Pattern`
  The type is kind of a `Syntax Type` (eg: identifier, expression, block...)